AreenHalabe/User_Data_Project/README.md

 # User_Data_Project
 ## Data Deletion Feature :
-Certainly!
-Here's the formatted explanation for your Java README:

----

-## Data Deletion Feature

 We've introduced a new feature that allow users to delete their data based on user classification:

 - **Soft Delete:** Removes all information except basic data required for the account to function in the system.